Upcoming Talks & Events:.

 In order to concentrate on my own work, I am

-saying "no" to most speaking requests.
+saying "no" to almost all speaking requests.
 However,

 what public events I do accept will be posted here as

 Steve Jobs' patents: A vital lesson for CEOs.

 Quarterly of the Industrial Designers Society of

 Summer 2011 Issue, p.8.

 Don't Set the Bar Too Low.